How To Sign PDF On Mac: The Easiest Way To Electronically Sign

 DottedSign can do much more than creating and inserting e-signatures to your document like what Preview does.
 It offers many more necessary functions that Preview can’t.
 For example, DottedSign creates a streamlined signing flow, and it moves forward automatically when one completes signing.

 You also can easily track the signing stages of each document.
 If someone forgets to sign their part, the automatic reminder will send a notification either from SMS or email on your behalf.
+Later, you may want to share an automatic welcome email with a discount code for any new subscribers or business partners in case they might want to sign it or not.
+Using an SMS platform would be a great option to get complete notification benefits for such cases.
 You can use this technique in your Shopify email marketing, business transactions, and other daily processes.

 You also can easily track the signing stages of each document.
 If someone forgets to sign their part, the automatic reminder will send a notification either from SMS or email on your behalf.